ANNarchy/ANNarchy/docs/manual/Populations.rst

     * a single value which will be applied to all neurons of the population.

     * a list or a one-dimensional Numpy array of the same length as the number of neurons in the population.
-This information is provided by ``pop.size``.
+This information is provided by ``pop1.size``.

     * a Numpy array of the same shape as the geometry of the population.
-This information is provided by ``pop.geometry``.
+This information is provided by ``pop1.geometry``.

     * a random number generator object (Uniform, Normal...).